GlobalFishingWatch/globalfishingwatch.github.io/encounters.md

 determine if the vessel was a transshipment vessel.
-Finally, we used a convolutional neural network, which  predicts vessel class from vessel movement patterns (network described in Kroodsma et al. 2018), to identify possible transshipment vessels.
-Vessels that were identified as likely transshipment vessels by the neural network were manually validated through web searches and RFMO registries.
+Finally, we used a convolutional neural network, which  predicts vessel class from vessel movement patterns (network described in Kroodsma et al. 2018), to identify likely transshipment vessels.
+Vessels that were identified as transshipment vessels by the neural network were manually validated through web searches and RFMO registries.
 Vessel identities were further corroborated via the IMO as nearly all vessels could be matched to an IMO registry number.

 ## Fishing Vessels